 by Catherine Pratt

-The thought of making a life change can be so intimidating that even though you want to be the master of your own destiny you'll end up doing nothing or settling for less than you deserve simply because you are so afraid of that change.
-Here’s the 6 main reasons you can end up paralysed with fear and what you can do about them:
+The thought of making a life change can be so intimidating that even though you want to be the master of your own destiny you'll end up doing nothing or settling for less than you deserve simply because you're so afraid of that change.

 • What if I make a mistake?